mtlynch/mtlynch.io/_posts/2019-11-11-eliminate-distractions.md

 1. Evaluate what you must invest to earn that benefit.
 1. Suppress mechanisms in the app that induce you to invest more than you intended.

 Apps will continue to evolve and find new ways to grab your attention.
 Nobody will defend your focus except for you.
-The only way to preserve control of your attention is to exercise vigilance and introspection over the apps you use.
+The only way to conserve your limited attention is to exercise vigilance and introspection over the apps you use.

 ---